wtpayne/design_factory/a3_src/h30_platform/pl/stableflow/README.rst

 Stableflow applications are configured using structured data (e.g., dictionaries).
 Configuration specifies:

-NOTE FROM PS: Should we be explicit that this is a JSON text file? - or is that optional?
-NOTE FROM WP: It can be a text file or it can be an API call.
-The API call is central to the automation of model transformation.

 * **Processes and Nodes**: Definitions of processes and the nodes they contain.
 * **Edges**: Connections between nodes, including the type of communication channel.
 * **Data Types**: Definitions of data structures passed between nodes.
 * **Runtime Options**: Settings for execution behavior (e.g., local vs. distributed execution).

 Example (incomplete) configuration snippet:

-NOTE FROM PS: Is the below snippet intended to be JSON?
-NOTE FROM WP: This example shows Python dictionaries, to intoduce it using a fully programmatic example.
-But I need to make that intent clear.

 .. code-block:: python